chints87/UIHP-Challenges-April23/README.md

 We should now have a full User Interface (UI) which addresses our two main goals:

 - Display content (data inside computer/from internet) as the 'view' for users to see, and
-- Enable the user to interact (tap, click, etc) with the 'view' they see and change it (by changing the udnerlying data & updating the view).
+- Enable the user to interact (tap, click, etc) with the 'view' they see and change it (by changing the underlying data & updating the view).

 ---